WeRePack/repack-for-woocommerce/README.txt

 == Description ==

 This plugin is part of the WeRePack.org initiative to avoid packaging waste and helps shop owners and their customers save resources.
 To do this, the plugin adds a field in the WooCommerce payment process where customers can give their consent to receive reused shipping packaging.
 So simple, so effective.
-And with lots of customization options, let us know if there's anything else you need.
+And with lots of customization options via filters, let us know if there's anything else you need.

 **Current features**
 * Checkbox in payment process with subtle animation